billturner/jekyll-pinboard-tag/README.markdown

 **`show_desc`**

-Set this to `true` if you want the description of your pinboard bookmark to be displayed (if available) in a `blockquote`.
+Set this to `true` if you want the description of your Pinboard bookmark to be displayed (if available) in a `blockquote`.
 The default is `false`.

 **Original plugin author:**